-Prayer for the intercession of Venerable Pio Bruno Lanteri
+Prayer to Obtain Graces by the intercession of Ven.
+Bruno Lanteri

 Founder of the Oblates of the Virgin Mary

 I’m glad to have this opportunity to say a few words on the Founder of our Congregation.
 Fr.
 Lanteri was one of the most active priests in northern Italy in the Eighteenth century.
 He preached retreats and wrote and edited books.
 He spent hours and hours in the confessional and visited the poor and the sick.
 In the midst of all this, he always remained a man of deep contemplation and study.
 What was the source of such a priestly life?